rubyaustralia/rubyconfau-2014-cfp/hacking-sidekiq-for-fun-and-profit/README.md

 You move your logic out into workers and do the work in the background.

-This talk is going to be all about Sidekiq - a threaded background job implementation written in Ruby - and, in two parts: How you can use and abuse it.
+This talk is going to be all about Sidekiq - a threaded background job implementation written in Ruby - and, in two parts: How you can use it and how you can bend it to your will.

 ### Part 1: Intro to Sidekiq